Airport Financial Feasibility Studies for Capital Programs

 Bottom Line

-A financial feasibility study (formally, the "Report of the Airport Consultant") is a required component of every airport revenue bond official statement.
-It provides pro forma financial analysis demonstrating that projected net revenues will support debt service while maintaining covenant compliance and reasonable airline rates.
-Three firms—LeighFisher, Ricondo, and Unison—dominate the market.
+A financial feasibility study (formally, the "Report of the Airport Consultant") is a required component of airport revenue bond official statements.
+It provides pro forma financial analysis demonstrating that projected net revenues will support debt service while maintaining covenant compliance and airline rates projected to remain below the large-hub CPE median of $22.40 (DWU analysis of published ACFR data, FY2024).
+Three firms—LeighFisher, Ricondo, and Unison—completed studies for 48, 11 large-hub, and 150 airports respectively in a GOAA evaluation (March 2025 RFP minutes).
 Rating agencies evaluate feasibility studies on enplanement forecast reasonableness, inflation assumptions, covenant calculations, and multi-phase program funding certainty.

 What a Financial Feasibility Study Is

-The Report of the Airport Consultant is a required component of the Official Statement (OS) for virtually every airport revenue bond issuance.
-It provides the analytical foundation on which rating agencies assign ratings, underwriters price bonds, and investors make purchase decisions.
-The feasibility consultant's opinion—that projected net revenues will be sufficient to meet the rate covenant and additional bonds test over the projection period—is the document's core deliverable.
+The Report of the Airport Consultant provides the basis for rating agency analysis that underwriters and investors use for pricing and credit decisions.
+The feasibility consultant's opinion—that projected net revenues will be sufficient to meet the rate covenant and additional bonds test over the projection period—is the central finding of the study.

-Three firms dominate this market segment: LeighFisher, Inc., Ricondo & Associates, Inc., and Unison Consulting, Inc. In a March 2025 evaluation by the Greater Orlando Aviation Authority (GOAA), LeighFisher reported completing 48 feasibility studies supporting $22.6 billion in bond issuance over a six-year period; Ricondo cited engagements at 11 large-hub airports; and Unison referenced 150 airports (March 31, 2025).
-These firms are registered with the SEC and MSRB as Municipal Advisors under the Dodd-Frank Act.
+LeighFisher, Inc., Ricondo & Associates, Inc., and Unison Consulting, Inc. In a March 2025 evaluation by the Greater Orlando Aviation Authority (GOAA), LeighFisher reported completing 48 feasibility studies supporting $22.6 billion in bond issuance over a six-year period; Ricondo cited engagements at 11 large-hub airports; and Unison referenced 150 airports (March 31, 2025).

 Why It Matters: The Scale of Airport Debt

-Each new bond issuance that adds to this debt load requires a feasibility study demonstrating that the airport can service the incremental debt while maintaining covenant compliance and reasonable airline costs.
-The feasibility study is the financial control mechanism that governs the pace at which airports can add leverage.
+Each new bond issuance that adds to this debt load requires a feasibility study demonstrating that the airport can service the incremental debt while maintaining covenant compliance and airline costs.

 Structure of a Report of the Airport Consultant